-2020 Short-term absenteeism rate 1 0.56%
+2021 Short-term absenteeism rate 1 0.58%

-^{1 (}no. of days absent < 3 days/no. of days worked during the year) × 100
+1 (no. of days absent < 3 days/no. of days worked during the year) × 100

-2020 was disrupted by the COVID-19 pandemic.
-Faced with this unprecedented situation, the health and safety of employees was the Group's top priority.
-As such, teleworking arrangements were set up wherever possible and work procedures at distribution centers were adapted in order to reduce the risk of infection while ensuring continuity of operations.
+During 2021, due to the health context (Covid-19), teleworking arrangements were set up and on-site work procedures were adapted in order to reduce the risk of infection while ensuring continuity of operations.